vkbo/novelWriter/docs/source/int_started.rst

 They can of course be run on any Linux distro, if you prefer this to native packages.

 .. note::

-   novelWriter generally stops supporting Python versions that have reached end of life.
-If your Linux distro still uses older Python versions, you may want to try the AppImage instead.
+   novelWriter generally don't support Python versions that have reached end of life.
+If your Linux distro still uses older Python versions and novelWriter won't run, you may want to try the AppImage instead.

 .. _a_started_macos: